 And as ready as society might be to make use of AI through e-commerce, social media and healthcare – not every industry is prepared to give it their complete trust, just yet.

 So what are some of the advantages that AI can bring to the energy sector, in particular?

 5. Predictive Analytics

-Through machine learning and deep learning, AI is able to forecast and predict particular outcomes at a far more effective and efficient rate than humans.
-By making use of predictive analytics, the energy sector will have the opportunity to cut costs, save power, prepare for changes and enhance the overall customer experience.
+Machine and deep learning enable AI forecasting and prediction at a far more effective rate than humans.
+By making use of predictive analytics, the energy sector will cut costs, save power, prepare for change and enhance their customer experience.

-While it’s difficult to predict system failures due to overloading, or weather patterns that affect energy output – the use of neural networks that utilise historical data and patterns will ultimately reduce risks and increase opportunities for the industry at large.
+It’s difficult to predict system failures or weather patterns that could affect energy output.
+By using neural networks that utilise historical data ultimately reduces risks and increases opportunities for the industry at large.

-This also extends to buying, selling and trading energy in the stock markets, as machine learning is able to identify and predict whether or not there will be significant changes in the production or loss of energy.
+This also extends to buying, selling and trading energy in the stock markets.
+Machine learning can identify and predict significant changes in the production or loss of energy and dynamically produce insights.
 AI will inevitably provide a huge competitive advantage to those that implement it.

 4. Disaster Prevention

 AI has the ability to identify and predict maintenance issues that are in need of attention.
 Faulty transmission lines, system overloads, and failing transformers can cause serious damage to the environment (and to people) if not monitored or maintained effectively.

 With AI, the industry is able to predict any faults, damages or potential hazards.
 Problems that might be caused by poorly maintained infrastructures, corrosion, and damaged or worn facilities.
 Through deep-learning, the data captured by drones and lidar help prevent many of the associated risks and dangers with the industry.